 Includes bibliographical references (pages 42-44).

 Copyright 2011 Anson Tai Yat Ho

 Ho, Anson Tai Yat.
-"On the effects of tax-deferred saving accounts." doctoral dissertation, University of Iowa, 2011.
+"On the effects of tax-deferred saving accounts."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.